Biological Sciences

 Coreq: BIOL-145ABL.

-BIOL-145BT Introductory Biology: 'biology Today'
+BIOL-145BT Introductory Biology: 'Biology Today'

 In this student-centered course, we will explore some of the core concepts, language, and frameworks used in the discipline of biology.
 This course will help students develop and hone an important skill-set, including experimental design, scientific writing and problem solving.
 In lecture, we will learn biology by investigating topics that affect everyone, learning about the impacts of social stress on mammalian cardiovascular systems, the promise and peril of gene editing, and the evolution of human skin color, for example.
 All course objectives will be met through active learning exercises in lecture, readings, discussions, and hands-on work in the laboratory.